-I should not care too much what happened to my own body and considered donating it to be used by medical students but I know this can be traumatic for relatives and though when dead I would be past caring I am fine with being dissected but not sure how happy I am while living to think of bits of me stashed in freezers and jars for months or years and passed around in classes and I shouldnt like to think of such a fate awaiting my husband or loved one.
+I should not care too much what happened to my own body and considered donating it to be used by medical students but I know this can be traumatic for relatives.While I am fine with being dissected Iam not sure how happy I am while living to think of bits of me stashed in freezers and jars for months or years and passed around in classes and I shouldnt like to think of such a fate awaiting my husband or loved one.

 governed here for much of his life and asked to be buried here so he should lie here in peace ,there’s been talk of him “coming home to York ” to give him a “Kings burial “and to” honour his memory” ,,not so we can create visitor attractions.

-The choice of the Anglican cathedral also raises issues Richard was a Roman Catholic and even today Roman Catholics do not take communion with Anglicans or vice versa so burying a Catholic in an Anglican Church with Anglican rites is plainly wrong ,we would not consider it appropriate to bury a muslim in a church with an Anglican funeral service
+The choice of the Anglican cathedral in Leicester also highlight another issue with regard to human bones ,the method of interment.
+Richard was a Roman Catholic and even today Roman Catholics do not take communion with Anglicans or vice versa so burying a Catholic in an Anglican Church with Anglican rites is plainly wrong ,we would not consider it appropriate to bury a muslim in a church with an Anglican funeral service

 In such cases exhumation seems valid as it bears directly on historical reputations and also on whether we still need to find bodies or whether the search can be ended .I do however find it disturbing that the Medici graves have been excavated purely to gain information on the Individuals and while on one level I find the information gained invaluable ,the striping of the Medici bodies of their clothing seems very wrong .

 I personally cant find any valid reason for publicly displaying any human remains however old but most especially when the identity of the person is known .I am always slightly puzzled that Egypt with its passion for the honour of its Pharaohs should display their bodies in glass cases for the masses to gawk at rather than keeping them somewhere safe but out of sight .